International award for outstanding research.

-Programme: Symposium and Award Ceremony on 11 December 2025
+Programme: Symposium and Award Ceremony at Munich Residence on 5 November 2026

 Symposium (from 3:30 pm)